Elisa-DS/100-days-of-code/log.md

 # 100 Days Of Code - Log

 ### Day 0: 07 of June , 2019

 **Today's Progress**: Studied "Lists" of my course in Codecademy Python 3.

-**Thoughts:** I really struggled in manage time to study, I hope after some days of these challenge I get better consistency.
+**Thoughts:** I really struggled in manage my time of study, I hope after some days of these challenge I get better consistency.